 - Announcements and Questions

-- Pick-A-Partner Projects will be graded and returned tomorrow (sorry for the delay)
+- Pick-A-Partner Projects have been graded and returned via Moodle

 - PowerPoint with VBA is due next class

 - We will spend a good bit of time with that today